Carlor87/BeeGUTS/docs/dataset_loading.md

   two test types using `c(type1, type2)`)
 - `bee_species`: to be chosen between “Honey_Bee”, “Bumble_Bee”,
   “Osmia_bicornis”.
 Species cannot be mixed, only one species at the time is allowed.
-Default species is “Honey_bee”.
+Default species is “Honey_Bee”.
 It is possible to introduce a “User_Bee” if the following parameters are defined:
   - stomach release rate (1/d) `k_sr` (for acute oral tests - 0.625 1/d
-    for Hb)
+    for Honey Bee)
-  - duration of exposure in days for the acute oral tests (d) `cTime` (0.25 d for Hb)
+  - duration of exposure in days for the acute oral tests (d) `cTime` (0.25 d for Honey Bee)
   - contact availability rate (1/d) `k_ca` (for acute contact tests -
-    0.4 1/d for Hb)
+    0.4 1/d for Honey Bee)
   - feeding rate `f_rate` (for chronic tests)

 When reading in chronic oral data, the argument `cstConcCal` should also